Snow Gone Squirrelly

-The Winter Olympics are winding down, but it looks like squirrels are just getting started with snow sports!
-We love this snowmobile-riding squirrel — even he seems surprised about it, with that fur on his head sticking straight up.
-Photographer Geert Weggen of Sweden is an expert at taking pictures of animals.
-When snow fell in October, he rounded up the neighborhood squirrels for their own winter games, using nuts as treats to “talk” them into it.
-Of course, Geert couldn’t give these furballs his own giant skis…he had to make squirrel-sized skis, poles, snowmobiles, and trophies, all of which uses math.
-Check out this page to see the squirrel’s skiing, sliding, snowy friends.
-Thank you to our fan John O. for finding these — and may the best squirrel win!
+Looks like squirrels do snow sports just like we do!
+This snowmobile-riding squirrel looks surprised at his new skills.
+Photographer Geert Weggen rounded up the neighborhood squirrels for their own winter games, using nuts as treats to “talk” them into it.
+Geert had to make squirrel-sized skis, poles, snowmobiles, and trophies, which uses math.
+Check out this page to see the squirrels in action!

 Wee ones: A squirrel’s back paw is only about as long as your pinky.
 Find 3 things in your room as small as that.